samuelbosch/samuelbosch.github.io/README.md

 Hello, I'm Samuel.
-I play with computers and science on [samuelbosch.com](http://samuelbosch.com) and this is the source.
+I play with computers and science on [samuelbosch.com](http://samuelbosch.com).
+I decided to stay on Blogger but might use github.io in a distant future.